maj113/Angel6/README.md

 - [ ] Log errors to a channel
 - [ ] Verify support for Python 3.12
-- [ ] Add gifadd command and make giflist a separate json file
+- [x] Add gifadd command and make giflist a separate json file (renamed to tag and taglist to generalize it more)

 <details>
 <summary><h2>Gallery:</h2></summary>